blabla1337/skf-flask/skf/markdown/knowledge_base/88-knowledge_base--Disallow_the_use_of_old_passwords--.md

 **Solution:**

 Keep the old entries of the password record of the user.
-If the user changes his password you can match against the old entries to validate it’s not an old one.
+If the user changes his password you can match against the old entries to validate it is not an old one.